Apostolic blessing: Via designation

 Within his own diocese, a bishop may impart the apostolic blessing three times a year on solemn feasts.
 The same holds, within their territories, for non-bishop prelates (such as an apostolic prefect) recognized by canon law as juridically equivalent to diocesan bishops.
 In exceptional circumstances, they can impart it also on other occasions.
 The blessing is imparted in place of the normal blessing at the end of Mass, using a particular formula.

 A plenary indulgence is granted to those who devoutly receive the papal blessing when imparted by the pope himself in the Urbi et Orbi form or by their own bishop in accordance with this authorization.
 It is granted also to those who are unable to be present at the rite itself and who instead follow it piously by radio, television, or the internet.

-Apostolic Nuncios also are delegated to impart the papal blessing in written form.
+Apostolic nuncios acting as diplomats also are delegated to impart the papal blessing in written form.